aiden200/Aha-/README.md

-Since some of these datasets (especially Mr.HiSum) are very big, you can always specify the video path in the `configs/datasets/aha_config.json` file where the datasets exist on your local machine.
+Since some of these datasets (especially HIHD) are very big, you can always specify the video path in the `configs/datasets/aha_config.json` file where the datasets exist on your local machine.

 *note:* I've left a script to help the download processes at `datasets/download_tools`